-Collin College's original campus, Central Park Campus (CPC) was transformed through a major
+Collin College's original campus, the McKinney Campus was transformed through a major

 renovation project completed in 2010.
 The campus features a Jeffersonian-style library,

-expanded classroom space, science labs and a parking structure as well as
+expanded classroom space, science labs and a parking structure as well as an expanded

-23,500 square foot conference center, and in spring 2016, Central Park was honored
+square foot conference center, and in spring 2016, the McKinney Campus was honored

 to host a ribbon cutting for its newest state-of-the-art facility, the Cary A. Israel Health Sciences Center.

 In addition to offering a full range of transferable general education classes, the campus is home to nationally recognized Health Science programs, including:

 - Fire Science

 - Polysomnographic Technology